ypp-SDGs/sdgs-ship/README.md

 ## How this works

 You need at least 2 micro:bits.
-One is to be a Server micro:bit that recieves radio signal from another micro:bit.
+One is to be a Server micro:bit that recieves radio signal from another micro:bit and sends it to the computer it is connected to.
 A Server micro:bit does not use the extension and has to be connected to a computer which runs the program shown above.
 You can download the code [here](https://makecode.microbit.org/_Myb0AWL8TYKx) to make a Server micro:bit.
 Another one needs to use functions provided by this API.
+This micro:bit acts as a controller of ship in the game using functions powered by the radio function of micro:bit.

 ## Basic usage